 I’ve officiated many beach weddings in California so I have quite a bit of experience of the issues that beach weddings bring.
 They’re a different breed than a tamer indoor wedding.
 Please consider the wedding advice I have for those who want to do a beach wedding.

 One wedding idea that is common is the use of wedding candles during a wedding ceremony.
 Many brides and grooms who get married in beach weddings often want to light a unity candle during the wedding ceremony.
+I discourage that.
 A unity candle is a wedding tradition that is usually done indoors and there’s a reason for that.

-In my opinion, if you want to include a ceremony addition during a beach wedding there is an easier wedding tradition: a sand ceremony.
+In my opinion, if you want to include a ceremony addition during a beach wedding there is an easier wedding tradition that makes more sense: a sand ceremony.
 I have done many wedding sand ceremonies and the mix of the wind and the sand is very dramatic.
 Also, what is wonderful, if you choose a beautiful container and your favorite colors of sand, you can have a nice wedding vessel as a great memory of your wedding.
 There are several different ways to do a sand wedding ceremony and when you book me as your marriage officiant I can make some great suggestions.by

 Wedding Minister Los AngelesIf you are looking for wedding ministers to perform a wedding ceremony in Los Angeles County, give the Officiant Guy a call.
 The Officiant Guy is a non-denominational wedding minister and he can issue you a marriage license and officiate your wedding any day of the week.

 This original content is Copyright Chris Robinson.
 If you use the content on this website in any form, credit and a link back to our website must be given which is explained on our copyright page.